Raptors celebrate title, then edge Pelicans in OT

 Lowry's two free throws leveled the score before both teams missed shots in the last seconds of the fourth quarter.
 The Pelicans led 30-27 after the first quarter after a 15-4 start to the game and were ahead 61-56 at halftime.

-Ibaka put the Raptors up by six on when he hit a turnaround hook shot with 3:04 left in the third quarter.
+Ibaka put the Raptors up by six when he hit a turnaround hook shot with 3:04 left in the third quarter.
 Ibaka made two free throws 25 seconds later for an eight-point lead.
-The Pelicans crept back and trailed 88-86 when Hart's two free throws closed the third-period scoring. --Field Level Media
+The Pelicans crept back and trailed 88-86 when Hart's two free throws closed the third-period scoring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)